Table of Contents

 The stage of development that starts at fertilization (joining of an egg and sperm).

-Emergency contraception pills ⚠️ (medical term often misused)
+Emergency contraception⚠️(medical term often misused)

-Fertilization ⚠️ (medical term often misused)
+Fertilization ⚠️(medical term often misused)

 When a sperm and an egg fuse, this is called fertilization, which creates an embryo.
 While this is an essential step towards pregnancy, this is NOT when pregnancy medically begins.
 For example, an egg fertilized in a petri dish cannot become a pregnancy until that fertilized egg is successfully implanted in the uterus.
 In the absence of contraceptive use, only about 50% of fertilized embryos will successfully implant.

-Fetus ✅ (medically accurate term; neutral term)
+Fetus ✅(medically accurate term; neutral term)

 The stage of human development beyond eight completed weeks after fertilization.
 This is the stage after pregnancy has begun.
 Medically, the beginning of pregnancy is called implantation.

 Hormonal contraception methods contain hormones that prevent pregnancy.
 These hormones prevent the body from releasing an egg each month.
 Methods include birth control pills, skin patches, vaginal rings, the implant and an intrauterine device (IUD).
-While the primary mechanism is to prevent fertilization, some hormonal methods have the potential to also prevent implantation.
+While the primary mechanism is to prevent fertilization, some hormonal methods also have the potential to prevent implantation.

-Implantation ✅ (medically accurate term; neutral term)
+Implantation ✅(medically accurate term; neutral term)

 Life or “when life begins” ⚠️ (non-medical term; not neutral)